We're Field Day

 Amelia Moser

-Amelia is a student game engineer with a knack for story and design.
-As a biochemistry major working toward certificates in game design and folklore, she brings a unique background and lots of creative insight to our team.
+Amelia is a game engineer with a knack for story and design.
+With a biochemistry major and certificates in game design and folklore, she brings a unique background and lots of creative insight to our team.
 Amelia loves working across disciplines.
 She has impressed everyone with her ability to take on different roles, from game development to prototype design and writing.
-As a new intern, she took the lead on developing a Twine prototype for Headlines and High Water, plus supporting our writing team in using Twine and adding her own witty, playful story ideas to the mix.
+When she first joined us, she took the lead on developing a Twine prototype for Headlines and High Water, plus supporting our writing team in using Twine and adding her own witty, playful story ideas to the mix.

 Amelia has been designing games since she was a kid, creating handmade board games and coming up with elaborate recess activities for her classmates.
 She has a long list of hobbies and hidden talents—ink and pencil drawing, writing, 3D printing, bicycling and hiking, her own game design projects, and even being a Dungeons and Dragons dungeon master, which makes sense, considering her on-the-fly storytelling prowess!